-All Early Childhood students (60 months and younger) must have a completed and updated flu shot form given between September and December.
+All Early Childhood students must have a completed and updated flu shot form given between August and December.
 This form must be on file by December 31st.
 Should a health form expire, your child will remain out of our program until a new health form has been provided (there will be no adjustment to tuition during the lapse in child care).

 School Age Childcare: A current health form must be kept on file for each child in the program.
-A new health form must be provided when the child is entering Kindergarten and entering $7^{m}$ grade.
+A new health form must be provided when the child is entering Kindergarten and entering 7th grade.
 Should there be a change in a health form such as new allergy or health conditions please provide us with an updated health form.